CityOfZion/neon-js/docs/api/core/sc.md

 const alternative = new sc.scriptBuilder();
 ```

-In NEO, users interact with smart contracts through InvocationTransactions.
-These transactions carry the hex output from scriptBuilder and assets involved
+Users interact with smart contracts through Transactions.
+These transactions carry the hex output from scriptBuilder and
 to the network for processing.

 To test out smart contracts, you are better off using RPC calls: